 Why It Matters:

-- Allows administrators to immediately spot problematic trends, such as repeated 401 errors from specific IPs.
+- Lets you spot problematic trends immediately, such as repeated 401 errors from specific IPs.

-- Helps identify high-traffic endpoints or assess server performance under load.
+- Helps identify high-traffic endpoints or check server performance under load.

 Scenario 2: Debugging Application Deployments